mrinalcs/mrinalcs.github.io/_posts/2023-10-13-building-vbstat.md

 </details>

 ### Question Papers
 This page dynamically list all question papers catagoried by sem and year based on folder.
 Additionaly there is filter to sort them out.
+Questionpaper > Year > Sem .
 <details>
   <summary>See Code</summary>
   <script src="https://gist.github.com/mrinalcs/32755c35bdd408ffa0ab7a62032852a2.js"></script>